tozny/e3db-js/README.md

 [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-image]][daviddm-url]

-# Introduction
+# E3DB JavaScript SDK

 The Tozny End-to-End Encrypted Database (E3DB) is a storage platform with powerful sharing and consent management features.
 [Read more on our blog.](https://tozny.com/blog/announcing-project-e3db-the-end-to-end-encrypted-database/)

-E3DB provides a familiar JSON-based NoSQL-style API for reading, writing, and querying data stored securely in the cloud.
+This repository contains a fully asynchronous SDK that can be used both for server-side applications with Node as well as in modern browsers.

+## Terms of Service

+Your use of E3DB must abide by our [Terms of Service](https://github.com/tozny/e3db-java/blob/master/terms.pdf), as detailed in the linked document.

-# Installation
+# Getting Started

-## NPM
+## NPM Installation

 To install with NPM add the following to your `package.json` file:

 ```
 "dependencies": {
-    "e3db": "1.0.0"
+    "e3db": "^1.0.0"
 }
 ```